NilsBade/PythonChamberApp/README.md

 ## Usage example

-The PythonChamberApp can be used to probe the near field radiation of an antenna in a 3d volume.
+The PythonChamberApp can be used to probe the near field radiation pattern of an antenna in a 3d volume.
-To evaluate e.g. the focus-performance of a newly designed antenna for our medical radar applications, this setup is capable of automating the measurement process and provides an easy-to-use interface to analyse the measured data afterward.
+To evaluate e.g. the focus-performance of a newly designed antenna for our medical radar applications, this setup is capable of automating the measurement process and provides an easy-to-use interface to analyse the measured data.
 Moreover, being implemented with MatPlotLib, the graphs can be exported easily to be used for documentation or similar.

 ## Development setup

-To further develop the app one should read into the folder structure first and look into the object relations to stick to the given structure.
+To further develop the app one should read into the folder structure first and look into the Class/Object-relations to stick to the given structure.
 This improves readability of the whole project as well as extendability for new people that take part in the project.

-That being said, look into the [SoftwareStructure](#file-structure).
+That being said, look into the [SoftwareStructure](#file-structure) and UML Diagrams further down in this section.
 The chamberApp will always be started from the runner script.
 This assures that all paths are configured correctly before importing all modules and subclasses.
 From there the ProcessController class is the core and kind of 'backend' of the app.